Union County, New Jersey: School districts

 The county also has Union County Vocational Technical Schools, which has both full-time magnet programs that students must apply to, and split-time vocational programs.

 Economy

+The Bureau of Economic Analysis calculated that the county's gross domestic product was $34.4 billion in 2021, which was ranked eighth in the state and was a 2.4% increase from the prior year.

 The top employers in 2011, according to the Union County Economic Development Corporation, were:

 Transportation

 The county is served by rail, air, highways and ports.

 Roads and highways

 As of 2010, the county had a total of 1418.31 mi of roadways, of which 1158.45 mi were maintained by the local municipality, 176.32 mi by Union County and 66.22 mi by the New Jersey Department of Transportation, 16.22 mi by the New Jersey Turnpike Authority and 1.10 mi by the Port Authority of New York and New Jersey.

-Major highways which traverse the county include the New Jersey Turnpike (I-95), the Garden State Parkway, I-78, I-278, Route 1/9, Route 22, Route 24.
-Route 27, Route 28, Route 35 (only in Rahway), Route 82, Route 124, Route 439, and the Goethals Bridge.
+Major highways which traverse the county include the New Jersey Turnpike (I-95), the Garden State Parkway, I-78, I-278, Route 1/9, Route 22, Route 24, Route 27, Route 28, Route 35 (only in Rahway), Route 82, Route 124, Route 439, and the Goethals Bridge.
 At 0.15 miles, Route 59, located entirely in Union County, is the shortest state highway in New Jersey.